About Service Learning

-St. George’s includes as part of its mission statement that our community accepts responsibility for the betterment of society.
-Through Service Learning initiatives, students will foster an understanding of global issues and contribute positively in the broader community.
+St. George’s mission statement promotes the responsibility our community has for the betterment of society.
+Through Service Learning initiatives, students foster an understanding of global issues, and contribute positively to the broader community.

-Our aim is to inspire students to make a lifelong commitment to charitable involvement and to recognize the importance of doing so, particularly from our position of privilege.
-The equitable emphasis on service and charity demonstrates that the giving of both time and money are both relevant in working towards a socially just world.
+We aim to inspire students to make a lifelong commitment to charitable involvement and to recognize the importance of doing so, particularly from our position of privilege.
+The equitable emphasis on service and philanthropy demonstrates that the giving of both time and money is relevant in working towards a socially just world.

 Taking part in Service Learning initiatives allows students to: